-The best example of how this works was in housing, which experienced a near 30% deflation in prices during the recession.
+The best example of deflation occurred in housing during the recession.
+It experienced a near 30% deflation in prices.
 Thanks to deflation, people were hesitant about buying homes until prices started trending up again.
 Until that happened, deflation kept homebuyers on the sidelines.
 This allowed housing prices to fall further.

 Many investors weren't worried about deflation.
 They were more afraid the Fed would overshoot its inflation target, creating hyperinflation.
-For that reason, when the Fed announced QE2, investors started buying Treasury Inflation Protected Securities, or TIPS.
+For that reason, when the Fed announced QE2, investors started buying Treasury Inflation Protected Securities.
 Others started buying gold, a standard hedge against inflation.
 This asset bubble sent gold prices soaring to a then record high of $1,895 an ounce by September 2011.

 Why Announcing QE2 Was So Effective

 Volcker used this consistency to clean up the stagflation mess created by his predecessors.
 Their stop-go monetary policy, where interest rates rose and fell unexpectedly, confused the markets.
 That created an expectation of ever-higher inflation.
 Businesses just kept raising prices to protect themselves from the Fed's inconsistent actions.
-Volcker ended double-digit inflation primarily by being consistent.
+Volcker ended double-digit inflation by consistently setting public expectations of inflation.

 Quantitative Easing Before QE2